Attending to Children’s Attention Issues

 Physical play begins the healing process for children’s attention issues

-In the play you cook up with your child, make sure that everything you do communicates that you won't overwhelm him.
-Fall when he pushes you, groan when a pillow hits you, but keep coming back for more.
+In the play you cook up with your child, make sure that everything you do communicates that you won’t overwhelm them.
+Fall when they push you, groan when a pillow hits you, but keep coming back for more.
 Want your child!
-Make eye contact often.
+Make eye available.
 Offer your child lots of little unpredictable but survivable challenges.
 Your child is working on survival issues, in some deep sense.
-So every time you try to catch his feet while he jumps out of range on the bed, he’s “survived” a “threat” and he’ll laugh and laugh.
-Of perhaps you've got your child riding on your back, and your partner is affectionately chasing the two of you through the house, trying to give your child a hug and a kiss.
-Your partner’s hand touches your child, but you dart away, “saving” him from the “clutches” of his Daddy or Mommy, who wants a hug.
+So every time you try to catch their feet while they jump out of range on the bed, they’ve “survived” a “threat” and they’ll laugh and laugh.
+Or perhaps you’ve got your child riding on your back, and your partner is affectionately chasing the two of you through the house, trying to give your child a hug and a kiss.
+Your partner’s hand touches your child, but you dart away, “saving” them from the “clutches” of his Daddy or Mommy, who wants a hug.
 The jostling on your back and the last minute “escapes” from being caught and snuggled will give your child the chance to laugh again and again.

 Follow the laughter.
 For some children, the laughter comes best when you’re throwing pillows at them from 10 feet away, and you miss.
 If you get closer, they tighten up and can’t laugh–the play gets too threatening for them, and they screech instead.
 So for months, play with them from 10 feet away, then 9 feet, then 8 feet, letting their laughter and your patience increase their confidence slowly but surely.
 For other children, who are aggressive and want to hurt at some point in the play, you need to come back “at” them very vigorously, to meet with confidence the force they exert against you.
 If the child dishes out hard hits with a pillow, for instance, respond by dishing out body shots that are almost that hard (scaled to the child’s size and strength, of course).
 You stay playful, but you snuggle them hard, or you “pound” on them playfully, or you drop them down on the bed, where they bounce back safely but laugh hard because you understood that they need that kind of challenge.